Teacher’s Guide 2017-2018 (downloadable PDF)

 1. After your program, you fill out an evaluation form (we will not grant funds unless this is filled out).

-2. You send Aubrey an invoice after your program with the following:
+2. You send Stephanie an invoice after your program with the following:

 School name and contact information (address, phone, etc.)